How to Achieve Your Goals Without Needing to Rely on Willpower

 One of the ways I like to do this with my clients during our coaching sessions is by letting the question “Why?” guide our exploration of their goal.
 My client will let me know what their goal is and I'll ask “Why do you want to achieve this goal?”
 And they might tell me “Oh. it'll help me to be in better physical shape” or “It'll help me to be better employed in my company”, or “It'll help me to get the kind of partner I really want”.
 Again, I'll ask “Why?”
 “Why do you want that?
 Why do you want to be better employed in your company?””
 Why do you want to be in better physical shape?” or “Why do you want to attract a better partner?”

 Again they'll answer this question and I'll ask them “Why?” and we'll do this as long as we need to to get to the deepest reason that exists for why they have this goal in the first place.
-Oftentimes the reason for our goal is much deeper and much more evoked from our heart than we might see from the surface at first.
-The more we can uncover this deep rooted reason for our goal, the better we'll be able to address challenges and obstacles to it as they come along.
+Oftentimes, the deeper motivation beneath a goal is much more emotionally meaningful and personally aligned than we initially realize from the surface.
+And the more we can uncover this meaningful reason for our goal, the better we'll be able to address challenges and obstacles to it as they come along.

 Take a laughing break.